Oddwarrior/spotify-clone/README.md

 # link
 https://spotify-clone-sj.netlify.app/login/login.html
-(may not word properly on mobile devices)
+(may not work properly on mobile devices)